zalenix/portaldocs/portal-sdk/templates/top-extensions-custom-domains.md

 In many cases, the domain-based configuration is needed in client-side **TypeScript**.
 While the extension developer is free to do this any way they want, we recommend the following for extensions following our recommended practices / templates:

-1. In ExtensionExtensionDefinition.cs, add your configuration class to your ImportContructor and save it away for later use
+1. In ExtensionExtensionDefinition.cs, add the configuration class to the ImportContructor and save it away for later use

 2. Override `IReadOnlyDictionary&lt;string, object&gt; GetExtensionConfiguration(PortalRequestContext context)`
 and use this to extend the environmental object being returned to the client.
 For example: